geokit/geokit-rails/README.markdown

 Currently, Geokit supports Google, Yahoo, and Geocoder.us geocoding services.

-These geocoder services are made available through three classes:
+These geocoder services are made available through the following classes:
-GoogleGeocoder, YahooGeocoder, and UsGeocoder.
+GoogleGeocoder, YahooGeocoder, UsGeocoder, CaGeocoder, and GeonamesGeocoder.
 Further, an additional geocoder class called MultiGeocoder incorporates an ordered failover sequence to increase the probability of successful geocoding.

 All classes are called using the following signature: